MasterofMen/OnlineBankApplication/README.md

 Solution: Checked out some Banks websites and based mine off theirs

-Problem: Deciding what entities are needed for the bank application Looked up what information was displayed on a bank application and what information what required to create a bank application
+Problem: Deciding what entities are needed for the bank application
+Solution: Looked up what information was displayed on a bank application and what information what required to create a bank application
 Then put them in groups and created tables based off those groups

-Problem: Getting the update function to work on the Profile page Used @ModelAttribute for updating and then checked which properties weren't null and then updated that property
+Problem: Getting the update function to work on the Profile page
+Solution: Used @ModelAttribute for updating and then checked which properties weren't null and then updated that property